Turnstyle/ria-hunter-app/docs/Battle with web hook, August 25.md

 4. ✅ Properly handling null/undefined credit values

 These changes make the application more robust against webhook-triggered state changes and provide a clearer user experience for both free and Pro users.

+## Deployment Status

+The changes have been:
+- ✅ Successfully committed to the Git repository
+- ✅ Successfully pushed to GitHub
+- ✅ Successfully deployed to Vercel
+- ✅ Verified on production at https://ria-hunter.app

+The implementation is now live and functioning correctly in production.
+All subscription status changes via webhooks will be properly reflected in the UI thanks to the improved architecture.